 The idea is to trick the receiver into clicking on the link or file, so it can hack, hijack, penetrate, and otherwise invade a computer or network.

-While the main malware attacks, as suggested by malware statistics, target professional markets, it also aims at government agencies and even individuals.
+While the main malware attacks, as suggested by statistics, target professional markets, it also aims at government agencies and even individuals.

 (Statista Research Department)

 27. There Are Seven Countries with Spear-Phishing Groups that Send out Malware Across the Globe.

 While anyone in any country can be a hacker, the top seven countries with spear-phishing groups include, Japan (69), China (44), Turkey (43), Saudi Arabia (42), South Korea (40), Taiwan (37), and United Arab Emirates (30).

 The fact that spear-phishing groups have grown from 116 to 250 between 2016 and 2018 says a lot about the malware problem.

 Spear-phishing is a phishing tactic that aims at specific groups or people in an organization.
 Spear-phishing is intentionally targeted malware.